 Bottom line — without butts in the seats, you won’t have much of a comedy show.

-6. Identify ALL your expenses.
+6. Identify ALL your expenses in advance.
 You may need a PA system.
 You will need printed tickets or discount coupons.
 Is there rent involved to use the venue?
 What other potential expenses might there be?

 Again, these things count against your bottom line and will eat away at your profit margin if you don’t actually know what you are doing when it comes to promoting a stand-up comedy show successfully.